Esri/ArcREST/README.md

 	* Add, Delete, Update and Query Feature Services
 	* Upload attachments to feature services
 	* Publish an MXD to AGOL as a feature service
-	* Get AGOL item information
+	* Get AGOL,AGS item information

 ## Instructions